Cenk Yıldırım: Anadolu Efes (2016–2023)

-Panathinaikos (2023–present)
+Panathinaikos (2023–2026)

 In June 2023, Yıldırım moved to Greece as the assistant coach of Greek powerhouse Panathinaikos.

 In the 2023–24 season, he won the EuroLeague title for Panathinaikos for the first time since 2011 and his third as an assistant coach.
 He was also part of Ergin Ataman's staff when Panathinaikos won the 40th league title.

 On February 16, 2025, he won the Greek Basketball Cup for the first time after beating Olympiacos in the final.